SunyataZero/peoples-fund/req-spec.md

 We would like to use the mobile version of the website as a low-bandwidth version

 ## Languages other than English

+## Secure payments

+https may be needed from the web host

 # Graphical presentation